-Different combinations of shutter speed and aperture that produce the same exposure can be selected by rotating the main command dial ("flexible program") in mode P.

-- While flexible program is in effect, a flexible program indicator () is displayed. - To restore default shutter speed and aperture settings, rotate the main command dial until the indicator is no longer displayed.
-Flexible program can also be ended by choosing another shooting mode or turning the camera off.
+- Different combinations of shutter speed and aperture that produce the same exposure can be selected by rotating the main command dial ("flexible program"). - While flexible program is in effect, a flexible program indicator (\) is displayed. - To restore default shutter speed and aperture settings, rotate the main command dial until the indicator is no longer displayed.
+Flexible program can also be ended by choosing another mode or turning the camera off.